 - Ginger + Garlic.
 Two must-have ingredients that provide complex flavors.

 - Lime Juice + Cilantro.
 Acidity and freshness.
+Could use shallot or red onion as well.

 - Marinate the chicken, and soak the skewers.